-- Note.- When the conditions are not reported, this will be signified by the insertion of "NR" for the appropriate runway third(s). - Item H Width of runway to which the runway condition codes apply.
-Insert the width in metres if less than the published runway width.
+Note.- When the conditions are not reported, this will be signified by the insertion of "NR" for the appropriate runway third(s).

+Item H - Width of runway to which the runway condition codes apply.
+Insert the width in meter s if less than the published runway width.